Aquila Safari Review – The Closest Safari to Cape Town!

 Where is the Aquila Game Reserve?

 The Aquila Private Game Reserve is 176 kilometers (109 miles) from Cape Town.
 It takes about 2 hours and 15 minutes to drive there.
-Fortunately, tours here include transport – but more details on that below!
+Fortunately, the tour includes transport, so you don’t need to worry about renting a car.

-The food was good but not exceptional.
-There was certainly plenty of it!
+The food was okay, but not exceptional.
+There was certainly plenty of it, though!
 I liked the cheese selection, the fresh fruit, and the salads, but the desserts weren’t great.

 After that, we climbed into the van and headed out for the highlight of the day, which was the game drive!
-It was so much fun, and we got to see four out of the big five (rhinos, elephants, buffalo, and lions) as well as hippos, zebras, springboks, and giraffes which really was amazing.
-The reserve is huge so it doesn’t feel like a zoo, and the animals have a ton of space.
+It lasted for about 1.5 hours and was so much fun.
+We got to see everything from elephants, hippos, and lions to giraffes, zebras, and springboks.

 How long is the Aquila Safari?

-If you do the day tour, you’re looking at 8-10 hours between your pickup and dropoff times.
-However, the game drive itself only lasts for around 2 hours.
+It lasted for 8-9 hours in total, but the game drive itself only lasts for around 2 hours.
 It really flies by!
 You’ve also got around 4 hours of transit time, and another 2-3 hours to eat and enjoy the resort.

 What do you see on the Aquila Safari?